zapproject/zap-docs/Documentation/docs/overview.md

 ## Overview

-The Zap platform serves as a data broker amongst the members of its network.
+Zap is a platform for tokenizing services and curating service providers with a focus oracle services.

-Data providers are incentivized to publish secure data feeds from a variety of endpoints which are monetized via provider-specific bonding markets.
+Data providers are incentivized to publish secure data feeds from a variety of endpoints which are monetized via resource-specific bonding markets.

 In these bonding markets, data-consumers and/or speculators stake ZAP tokens to data-providers in exchange for data-provider-specific access tokens, ‘dots’.